 Nature Of Things: Sculpture No.1

-Series of Perishable Vases draw their inspiration from objects, vases and ornaments in Victor Horta’s home and archives.
+The Perishable Vases series draws its inspiration from objects, vases and ornaments in Victor Horta’s home and archives.

-These vases were created as a paradox to examine the way that we value things around us.
-The very agile relationship between collector and the object, lasting most probably less than a lifetime is crucial interest point to this work.
-Having a partial control over the object and decay being part of it’s aesthetic creates this almost uncomfortable notion of wanting to preserve it no matter what.
-How does this relationship makes us look at the objects we posses?
+The vases were created as a paradox to examine the way we value things around us.
+The very agile relationship between the collector and the object, lasting most probably less than a lifetime, is a crucial interest point to this work.
+Having partial control over the object and acknowledging decay as an inherent part of its aesthetic creates this almost uncomfortable notion of wanting to preserve the item no matter what.
+How does this relationship make us look at the objects we posses?

-Together with Laboratoire de Chimie Agro-Industrielle, Rusak studied how to increase the decay kinetics of Perishable Vases.
-Research consisted of: bibliography of potential binders, investigation of different means of degradation, tests of different enzymes and bacterial activity.
+Together with Laboratoire de Chimie Agro-Industrielle, Rusak investigated the ways to increase the decay kinetics of the Perishable Vases.
+The research project consisted of building a bibliography of potential binders, an investigation into different means of degradation, and tests of different enzyme and bacterial activity.

-Research led to further investigation and an idea of creating a microclimate for perishable materials.
-The main purpose of the incubator is to create a stable, controlled environment conducive to the research and study of the material.
-The incubator maintains high temperature, high humidity and diffuses bacterias and enzymes that speed up the process of degradation and decay.
-Perishable qualities look like they were dredged from dreams or reference another reality, mirroring the preserved world of Victor Horta’s house.
+The research led to further investigation and an idea of creating a microclimate for perishable materials.
+Thus, an incubator was constructed, whose main purpose has been to create a stable, controlled environment conducive to the research and study of the material.
+The incubator has maintained high temperature and humidity, and diffused bacterias and enzymes that speed up the process of degradation and decay.
+As an effect, the perishable materials seemed dredged from dreams, referencing another reality, mirroring the preserved world of Victor Horta’s house.

 170 (H) x 240 (W) x 80 (D) cm